Securing AI Agent File Uploads with MIME Type Restrictions¶

 Relationship to This Solution¶

-The FsiMimeControl module is optional — the core solution (plugin, DLP policy, Sentinel queries) operates independently.
+The FsiMimeControl module is optional — the core solution (plugin, data policy reference, Sentinel queries) operates independently.
 The module adds operational convenience for organizations managing MIME restrictions across multiple environments or zones.

 For detailed usage instructions, see the FSI-AgentGov documentation for Control 1.25.